Elephant Conservation & Community Outreach

 Project information

-This elephant conservation project is very hands-on, focused on conserving the desert-adapted elephant through anti-conflict measures, education programmes and rural infrastructure support and water measures.
+This elephant conservation project is very hands-on, focused on conserving the desert-adapted elephant through anti-conflict measures, education programmes, rural infrastructure support and water protection measures.

-The desert-adapted elephant is found in only two countries in the world, Namibia and Mali, making this project an incredible opportunity to play a key role in preserving populations for the future.Β
+The desert-adapted elephant is found in only two countries in the world, Namibia and Mali, making this project an incredible opportunity to play a key role in preserving the African elephant population for the future.

-Volunteers will work in two week blocks.
-Each two week block is split into two parts: Building Week and Patrol Week.
+Elephant volunteers will work in two-week blocks.
+Each two-week block is split into two parts: Building Week and Patrol Week.

 Building Week: